T. K. Oommen: Positions held

-He was also U.G.C.
+Oommen was also U.G.C.
 National Lecturer in Sociology, 1985–86, visiting professor, Dept. of Sociology, University of California (Berkeley), USA., Fall, 1990, visiting professor, Maison des Sciences de L'homme, Paris, June–July 1992, visiting professor, Wissenshaftszentrum, Berlin, May–July 1993 and June 1994, visiting fellow, Research School of Social Science, Australian National University, Canberra, December 1993 and senior visiting fellow, Institute of Advanced Studies, Budapest, October 1994 – July 1995.
+In the Spring of 1998, he was a fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.

-Awards and recognitions
+Awards and recognition

 Oommen received many awards for his services to the social milieu.